zahasky/Neural_network_inversion/README.md

 The following is a <a href="https://github.com/zahasky/Neural_network_inversion/blob/master/CNN_final_version/jupyter_workflow/LoopValidation.ipynb">jupyter notebook</a> demonstrating the overall workflow.
 Since the jupyter notebook reads files a bit differently than the normal IDE, please use the file in the jupyter_workflow folder.

 ### Citation
+If you use any of the associated data, codes, or models, the paper the desribes this work can be cited using the following bibtex entry.
 ```
 @article{article,
 author = {Huang, Zitong and Kurotori, Takeshi and Pini, Ronny and Benson, S. and Zahasky, Christopher},